YashrajMaurya/YashrajMaurya/README.md

 - 👋 Hi, I’m @YashrajMaurya
-- 👀 I’m interested in Mobile App Development
+- 👀 I’m interested in Mobile App Development and Web development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and Web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mail
 - 😄 Pronouns: He/Him